denten-books/plain-text/6-conclusion.md

 voyage from keyboard to screen and electromagnetic storage, where they diffuse, multiply, and resist comprehension.
 The screen subsequently simulates extinct interpretive affordances.
-The reader turns a non-page, for there are no pages in the world of liquid crystal, floating gate, quantum tunneling, and avalanche injection.
+The reader turns a non-page, for there are no pages on the planes of liquid crystal, floating gate, quantum tunneling, and avalanche injection.

 In its advanced form, the simulation usurps the simulated.
 The avatar continues to mimic its object even as the object passes from use.
 "Scrolling